ajeetkbhardwaj/AI-for-Engineers/README.md

 # AI for Engineers

+This repository is a collection of projects, notes, and best practices for building and deploying robust AI and Machine Learning systems.
+It covers everything from the core components of modern LLM applications to the practical tools and MLOps principles required to bring them to life.

 ### Core Components of an LLM Application

 1. Adding RAG (Retrieval-Augmented Generation): This is a key technique for connecting an LLM to your specific data.
 The process includes: